Theodor Geisel (a.k.a. Dr. Seuss)

 Founded in 2002, the Dr. Seuss National Memorial Sculpture Garden in Springfield honors the life and work of the author and illustrator.
 The Museum and Sculpture Garden are located at 21 Edwards Street.

-Springfield currently has a population of approximately 155,000, but it was around 60,000 when Theodor Geisel was born there.
+The midsize town of Springfield has a population that is around three times the number of residents when Theodor Geisel was born there.

 Another Place to Visit

 You can also read about the author and illustrator through our California page about him.